Braineee/objectivePDO/README.md

 #How to use
 - copy, clone or download the files to your directory .
 - creat an index.php file.
-- copy and paste this code at the top of the file.
+- copy and paste this code at the top of the index.php file.

 ```php
 require_once (Config.php");